pablomarin/H2O-SparklingWater-azure-templates/README.md

 <b>On the Basic Tamplate: </b> <br>
 By default, Hive uses an embedded Azure SQL database to store this information.
 The embedded database can't preserve the metadata when the cluster is deleted.
 The Hive metastore that comes by default when HDInsight is deployed is transient.
 When the cluster is deleted, Hive metastore gets deleted as well.

-<b>On the Advanced Template: </b> <br>
+<b>On the Intermediate and Advanced Templates: </b> <br>
 An external Azure SQL DB is linked to store the Hive metastore so that it persists even when the cluster is blown away.
-For example, if you create Hive tables in a cluster created with an external Hive metastore, you can see those tables if you delete and re-create the cluster with the same Hive metastore.
-IMPORTANT: make sure that you set the location of those tables on your external/linked storage account, you can do this by calling the EXTERNAL and LOCATION clauses on your SQL CREATE statement, for example:
+For example, if you create Hive tables in a cluster created with an external Hive metastore, you can see those tables if you delete and re-create the cluster with the same Hive metastore. <b> IMPORTANT: make sure that you set the location of those tables on your external/linked storage account, you can do this by calling the EXTERNAL and LOCATION clauses on your SQL CREATE statement </b>, for example:

 	CREATE EXTERNAL TABLE page_view(viewTime INT, userid BIGINT, page_url STRING, referrer_url STRING,